 Here's everything you'll need for this vegan Spanish Paella.
 See the recipe for details.

-- Sausage: I use Beyond Meat sausage because it browns, caramelizes, and leaves flavorful oil in the pan after cooking.
-The oil helps with the socarrat.
-Without fat, there is no socarrat.
-If you want to use another plant-based alternative like soy curls or Daring Chicken, ensure there's some fat in your pan.
+- Sausage: I use Beyond Meat sausage because it browns, caramelizes, and leaves flavorful oil that helps create socarrat.
+If using other plant-based options like soy curls or Daring Chicken, make sure there’s some fat in the pan.

 - Salt: You might think we're running a salt mine here with the amount we use in this recipe, but trust me, it's all about cranking those flavors.
 Of course, if you're more of a 'lightly seasoned' kind of chef, feel free to dial it back.

-- Vegetables: Swap out the veggies in this recipe for any you fancy, as long as you match the veggie volume I've used for the best results.
+- Vegetables: Swap the veggies for your favorites—just stick to the same volume for the best results.

 What is the Best Rice For Paella?